 - LIAS & LUCSoR will provide visitors with (digital) library access.
-While visitors may also apply for designated desk space, the allocation of same cannot be guaranteed and will depend on availability.
-Normally, LIAS & LUCSoR will not support visitors financially in other ways.
+LIAS & LUCSoR will not support visitors financially in any way.

 - Visitors are expected to contribute to local academic life, through contacts with LIAS & LUCSoR staff and the public presentation of their research, as appropriate.

 - Visitors must acknowledge LIAS & LUCSoR support in any publications prepared during their visit in whole or in part.

 - A staff member must be available to act as the visitor’s primary contact and local guide for professional and practical matters before and during the visit.
 Applicants should directly approach the LIAS & LUCSoR staff member with whom they would like to work, and ask them to write a letter of recommendation (see below).

 - In addition to public channels for finding accommodation, prospective visitors are welcome to contact the LIAS & LUCSoR Secretariat for assistance in this regard.
 Following this introduction, correspondence should take place directly between the visitor and the housing office.
 Accommodation can be hard to find, and visitors are advised to look for accommodation early on.